-A damn good Damson Plum Jam!
+This is a damn good Damson Plum Jam!

 Part of our mission is to bring back unusual or forgotten fruit and make it into unique jams.
 Medlar definitely accomplishes that.
 An old fruit popular in Renaissance Europe, we think it deserves a modern following.

 The color of this jelly is a lovely bronze pink and the flavor reminds one of apples and roses.
 Sweet, subtle, and entirely unusual, we have a limited number of jars to offer.
 We'll be planting more of these trees.

 Why did we decide to make jam from our fruit?
 Jobs aren't that plentiful in Maine.
 We both had our fill of long commutes and wanted to be in control of our retirement.
 I always wanted to live on a farm, some of that comes from wishing to fulfill my mother's dream to get back to one.
 Years ago, I took a course on organic farming and I saw the possibility of living off the land and satisfying my concern for the environment.
 It's taken decades to realize this dream, but nothing is worth having unless you pour love into achieving it.

 The decision to make jam seemed natural.
 We needed to sell a product that would yield us more than if we just sold our fruit at market.
 We didn't know anything about making jam; I was never interested enough to watch my mother or sister make it.
 So I learned how to jam on my own.
 The process has been experimental which suits my background in science.
 In the end, we rely on what tastes good to us.